Aaina: South Asian Women Film Focus

 We are including the complete schedule below for your convenience:

-Aaina will be held on the occasion of the International Women_s Month.
+Aaina will be held on the occasion of the International Women’s Month.
 All programs are held at Central Cinema, 1411 21st Avenue, Seattle, WA.
 There is no advanced ticketing or festival pass.
 All tickets will be available at the door.
-Ticket prices are available on the website.

 Aaina: South Asian Women Film Focus is presented by Tasveer and made possible by the contributions and support of Humanities Washington, The Bo M. Karlsson Scholarship; Business Sponsors: Retail Therapy, Vijya and Associates, Marigold Fair Trade Imports; Community Sponsors: Chaya, Dosti, Jazbah; Media Sponsor: KBCS 91.3FM Community Radio.